 - 5-day suspension

 - Exclusion from school activities

-- Intervention program
+- Behavior intervention/support

 - Police involvement

-- Recommendation for expulsion
+- Involuntary transfer to another school

 LEVEL III BEHAVIORS - RECOMMENDATION FOR EXPULSION IS MANDATED BY LAW (E.C.
 48915 A)

 - Causing serious physical injury to another person, except in self-defense. - Possession of any firearm, knife, explosive or other dangerous object of no reasonable use to the pupil at school (i.e., firecrackers or anything that fires a projectile, including BB guns & pellet guns). - Unlawful possession of a controlled substance, except for the first offense for the possession of not more than one avoirdupois ounce of marijuana, other than concentrated cannabis. - Robbery or extortion. - Assault or battery upon a school employee.